 A scheme developed using BIM can be visualised at an early stage giving owners, operators and users a clear idea of the design intent and an opportunity to contribute to it – often improving the outcome.
 3D visualisation is of particular benefit to non-technical audiences as it allows further interaction with the design process as the brief evolves.
-Our modelled data can then also be used by the client for more accurate 5D Quantity Take Off (QTO), and to plan the logistics throughout the construction phase (4D).

-Crucially, a project developed using BIM avoids the commonly found issue of ‘massive data loss’ during construction period through to handover.
-Owners and operators are now able to benefit from obtaining accurate, relevant information about their asset through the 6D phase, which can be used throughout the lifecycle to reduce costs, increase efficiency and inform better decision making.
+Crucially, BIM avoids the ‘massive data loss’ which occurs with traditional, fragmented development methods.
+Owners and operators are able to benefit from accurate, relevant information about their asset via the BIM 6D phase.
+This can be used throughout a building’s lifecycle to reduce costs, increase efficiency and improve decision making.

 BIM for Contractors and the Supply Chain

-Our experienced staff provide support for contractors looking to explore the benefits of BIM to their organisations and their supply chain.
-From 4D time linking, 5D Quantity Take Off, 6D Field BIM and into data management for client driven FM Information Requirements, our BIM Managers will assist you with interpreting Employers Information Requirements (EIR) and implementing procedures to deliver them efficiently as possible.
+From 4D time linking, 5D Quantity Take Off, and 6D Field BIM, through to data management for client driven Facility Management (FM) Information Requirements, our BIM managers can help contractors interpret Employers Information Requirements (EIR) and implement procedures to deliver them as efficiently as possible.

-As the industry is steadily maturing in its understanding of BIM, we have experienced a wide variety of BIM “EIR” which can initially be confusing for Contractors, Sub-Contractors and their supply chain in looking at the best ways to fulfil them efficiently.
-One’s BIM Managers can work with you to develop better understanding, challenge requirements if necessary, and produce protocols and strategies for delivering the required information to your clients, in the most efficient ways (whilst bringing benefits to the contractor along the way).
+As the industry’s understanding of BIM matures, the wide variety of BIM ‘EIR’ can be confusing for contractors and subcontractors seeking the best ways to meet them.
+Our BIM managers work with contractors and their supply chains to enhance understanding, challenge requirements when necessary, and produce protocols and strategies for delivering the correct information to the client efficiently – while bringing benefits to the contractor along the way.